Mr-Destructive/mr-destructive.github.io/content/tils/2022-08-02-Django-list-models.md

 ---
 templateKey: til
-title: "Django: Get list of all models and associated fields in a django project"
+description: >-
-description: "Get the list of all the models and associated fields/attributes in a django project or an application"
+  Get the list of all the models and associated fields/attributes in a django project or an application
-date: 2022-08-02 15:30:00
 status: published-til
 slug: django-list-models
+title: 'Django: Get list of all models and associated fields in a django project'
+date: 2022-08-02T15:30:00.000Z
-tags: ['django', 'python']
+tags:
+  - django
+  - python
 ---

 ## Context

 Let's say we want the list of all the models and associated attributes in all the applications of a django project, we can do that using the [django.apps](https://docs.djangoproject.com/en/4.0/ref/applications/) with apps method.

 ## Get all the models in a project

-To fetch all the models, we can use the [get_models](https://docs.djangoproject.com/en/4.0/ref/applications/#django.apps.AppConfig.get_models) methods, it will return a list of model classes in all the entire project(all applications).
+To fetch all the models, we can use the [get\_models](https://docs.djangoproject.com/en/4.0/ref/applications/#django.apps.AppConfig.get_models) methods, it will return a list of model classes in all the entire project(all applications).
 We can import all the models in the django project with the command:

 ```python
 from django.apps import apps
 models = apps.get_models()